 Recent news that a psychiatry resident at Penn Hospital in Philadelphia is suing the facility after a patient stabbed her brought questions of physician practice liability into the spotlight.
 Further, the incident called into question best practices for health care providers to remain protected, both physically and legally.

 “Legal action from a hospital resident attacked and injured by a patient is a reminder that health care employers have a legal duty to protect their workers.
 By documenting good-faith efforts to do so, clinics and other facilities can protect themselves, too,” the article states.

-Smith explains that standards for protecting health care workers from violence may vary by state.
+Mariel explains that standards for protecting health care workers from violence may vary by state.
 For example, in Connecticut, Public Act No. 11-175 requires that “each health care employer shall establish and convene an ongoing workplace safety committee” and has specific record-keeping and law enforcement reporting requirements for all violent incidents.
-“If you’re in one of those states, certainly that would be step one,” Smith says.
+“If you’re in one of those states, certainly that would be step one,” she says.
 “Would the employer be able to show they implemented and followed these prevention guidelines?”

 For the full article, subscribers may click here.